api2doc/onbon.y2.api/README.md

 ```

 ## Tutorial - Broadcast Service
-Broadcast commands to all controllers of the same network.
+Broadcast commands to all controllers on the same network.
 1. Choose a network to initial this service.